AI Vision Sensor#

 originY#

-originY returns the y-coordinate of the top-left corner of the detected object’s bounding box in pixels as an integer from 0 to 240.
+The originY property reports the y-coordinate of the top-left corner of the detected object’s bounding box in pixels as a whole number from 0 to 240.

 ([AIVision1 v] object [originY v])